karlorz/full-stack-fastapi-template/infra/README.md

 kubectl delete serviceaccounts default
 ```

 * Delete the AWS Load Balancers from the AWS Console, those were created by the AWS Load Balancer Controller.
+The VPC could hang deleting if there are dependencies.

 * Delete the ECR repositories from the AWS Console, those were created by our code.